gaurav-js-dev/docker-practice/laravel-cms/README.md

 $ composer install --ignore-platform-reqs
 ```

+Open http://localhost/ to access working application.
+For phpmyadmin go to http://localhost:8888

 ### Migrations :

 You need to run the migrations with the seeds after your container is up.
 Run below command to open docker context cli then run migration command: